GBeurier/DECON/README.md

 # DECON
-The pinard pipeline for NIRS prediction
+Using pinard pipeline to test regression models on NIRS.